$\newcommand{\qPochhammer}[3][\infty]{\left( #2;#3 \right)_{#1}}$ Via jupytext this file can be shown as a jupyter notebook.

 Shown as a relation among the generating series, it is as follows.

-The above is mentioned in \cite{Kolberg_SomeIdentitiesInvolvingThePartitionFunction_1957} as formula (4.4) and can also be found by doing similar computations with just pure eta-quotients, since the pairs $(p(5n), p(5n+3))$ and $(p(5n+1), p(5n+2))$ appear together.
+The above is mentioned in Kolberg: "Some identities involving the partition function" as formula (4.4) and can also be found by doing similar computations with just pure eta-quotients, since the pairs $(p(5n), p(5n+3))$ and $(p(5n+1), p(5n+2))$ appear together in a product.

 Check relations¶